victor-explore/victor-explore.github.io/Gitcommands.md

-git push -u origin main  # Use this for first push of the session For subsequent pushes, just use: git push  # Pushes the committed changes to the remote repository
+git push -u origin main  # Use this for first push of the session For subsequent pushes, just use: git push  # Pushes the committed changes to the remote repository git push -f origin main  # Use with caution!
+This will overwrite remote changes